Biarca/patrol-k8s-marketplace/docs/variables-ref.md

 - PATROL_EMAIL_SENDER=<#Email ID for sending Patrol notifications>
 - PATROL_EMAIL_RECIPIENT=<#Recipient Email ID for Patrol notifications>
 - SLACK_WEBHOOK_URL=<#Slack webhook URL to notify violations and any changes to assets in monitoring projects.
 This is an optional parameter.
 Comment (using '#') this parameter to ignore>
-- SCHEDULER_REGION=<#Region on which cloud scheduler will be created for scheduling patrol scans>
 - PATROL_STATS_TIME=<#Frequency in minutes for updating Biarca Patrol statistics in Patrol Dashboard.
 PLEASE NOTE THAT THE VALUE SHOULD BE ABOVE 15.
 Example: 15>